getopenmono/monoprog/README.md

 At the moments it works for OS X, Debian/Ubuntu GNU/Linux, and Windows.

-To build Mono Programmer, you need Qt and various libraries, see architecture-specific sections below.
+To build Mono Programmer, you need Qt and various libraries, see architecture-specific sections below, but in general, you need to go the `src` directory and run the following scripts

-Then
+- `setup`
+- `compile`
+- `run`

+To run unit tests,

+- `unittest`

+To run acceptance tests, install [Aruba](https://github.com/cucumber/aruba) and

+- `acceptancetest`

+## OS X

+[Install Qt](https://www.qt.io/download-open-source/) and set your PATH to point to the installed Qt bin directory, like adding `export PATH="~/Qt/5.4/clang_64/bin:$PATH"` to your ~/.bachrc.
+Then go to `src` and run

     $ ./setup.sh
     $ ./compile.sh